-To that end, the Waabshki-Miigwan Healing-to-Wellness Program offers the opportunity for the participants to partake in a sacred fire for each phase of the journey facilitated by the Cultural Resource Advisor.
-In 2019, there were 16 sacred fires overseen by the Cultural Resource Advisor where the participants received teachings and the opportunity to reflect on their progress.
+The Waabshki-Miigwan Healing-to-Wellness Program offers the opportunity for the participants to partake in a sacred fire for each phase of the journey facilitated by the Cultural Resource Advisor.
+In 2020, there were 7 sacred fires overseen by the Cultural Resource Advisors where the participants received teachings and the opportunity to reflect on their progress.

-Another important part of the Cultural Advisor's duties include providing clients in the Healing-to-Wellness Program the opportunity to participate in a weekly talking circle.
-In 2019, the Cultural Advisor facilitated 48 talking circles for participants in the Healing-to-Wellness Program.
+Another part of the Healing-to-Wellness Program is the opportunity for clients to participate in a talking circle.
+These are held weekly and facilitated by the Cultural Resource Advisor.
+In 2020, due to COVID-19 restrictions, we held 33 talking circles for participants in this program.